Celebrate Autism Acceptance Month

 A statewide organization providing resources, services, and programs to support individuals with Autism and their families across Washington.

-• DSHS Autism Awareness
+• DSHS Autism Acceptance

 The Washington State Department of Social and Health Services (DSHS) Developmental Disabilities Administration (DDA) provides an overview of Autism spectrum disorders, early detection, treatment options, and additional support for individuals and families in Washington.